 DataLab and Spyder: a perfect match#

-This tutorial shows how to use Spyder to work with DataLab through an example, using fake algorithms and data that represent an hypothetical research/technical work.
-The goal is to illustrate how to use DataLab to test your algorithms with some data, and how to debug them if necessary.
+This tutorial demonstrates how to use Spyder to work with DataLab through a practical example, using sample algorithms and data that represent a hypothetical research or technical workflow.
+The goal is to illustrate how to use DataLab to test your algorithms with data and debug them when necessary.

-The example is quite simple, but it illustrates the basic concepts of working with DataLab and Spyder.
+The example is straightforward, yet it demonstrates the essential concepts of working with both DataLab and Spyder.

 DataLab and Spyder: a perfect match